Ruben Loftus-Cheek says England can become a world-class team

 Southgate insists it will take time for England to develop into a possession-based side but Loftus-Cheek believes the team are well on the way to becoming one that is capable of competing for major honours.

-"I think we definitely have that potential," he said.
+"I think we definitely have that potential," said the 22-year-old ahead of Tuesday night's Sky Live friendly against Switzerland in Leicester.
 "We have to have that belief to try and change things around.

 "We are in this transition phase at the moment where we want to become one of the best teams in the world - up there with Spain, France and Germany.